 Forecasts should be submitted online through the FluSight website (https://predict.cdc.gov/).
-Instructions for submission will be provided once testing on the new website is complete.
+Instructions for submission will be listed in an appendix.
+The appendix for the 2018-19 challenge is included, and teams will receive an updated version soon.
 In the event forecasts cannot be submitted online, they may be emailed to flucontest@cdc.gov using the provided .csv spreadsheet.
-For an email submission, the file name should be modified to the following standard naming convention: a forecast submission using week 43 surveillance data submitted by John Doe University on November 5, 2018, should be named “EW43-JDU-2018-11-05.csv” where EW43 is the latest week of ILINet data used in the forecast, JDU is the name of the team making the submission (e.g., John Doe University), and 2018-11-05 is the date of submission.
+For an email submission, the file name should be modified to the following standard naming convention: a forecast submission using week 43 surveillance data submitted by John Doe University on November 4, 2019, should be named “EW43-JDU-2019-11-04.csv” where EW43 is the latest week of ILINet data used in the forecast, JDU is the name of the team making the submission (e.g., John Doe University), and 2019-11-04 is the date of submission.

-At some point during the season, teams may be able to submit their forecasts using an application programming interface (API).
-Additional guidance will be provided at that time.

 Evaluation Criteria: